nf-core/phaseimpute/docs/usage.md

 nextflow run nf-core/phaseimpute --input samplesheet.csv --panel samplesheet_reference.csv --step panelprep --outdir results --genome GRCh37 -profile docker
 ```

-You can find an overview of the results produced by this steps in the [Output](output.md).
+You can find an overview of the results produced by this step in the [Output](output.md).

 ### Start with imputation `--step impute`